 Today I have yet another plan: to photograph the windmills of Kinderdijk at sunrise.
-Hiking early in the morning when the sun is rising has been a great success since my hike from De Rijp to Wormerveer.
+Hiking early in the morning when the sun is rising has been a great success since my hike on the Migration Birds trail from De Rijp to Wormerveer.
 Therefore I decided to walk the part of the Grote Rivierenpad between Hendrik-Ido Ambacht and Kinderdijk in the opposite direction.
 If the sunrise is disappointing at this time, I have another chance next time.
 To make the hike a little longer, I also added an extra round trip through the Crezéepolder near Ridderkerk.

 Kinderdijk at sunrise